-+‡+
++

-Behavioural Incident Record
+Behavio oural Incident Record

-Refle
+Reflection time (ABC sheet)

-Name: Date: Time: Class Z.
+Name: Date: Time: Class:

 Name of any victim/s: Member of staff reporting incident:

-Antecedent l
+Antecedent

 Behaviour

 Consequence

-11 VOLT: (
+consequence

-Head/SLT inform No
+Head/SLT inform: Yes No

-Is this, in your opi No (see definition of builyin ig in the anti-bu vilying policy)
+s this, in your opinion, a bullying g incident?
+Yes NO (see definition of builyin ig in the anti-builying policy)

--
+Parents informed: Yes No

-Any action taken as a result of pa arental discussion/F Parental comments.
+Any action taken as a result of p arental discussion/ Parental comments.

-Was victim inform ned of action tak en and expected o utcome?
-Yes No N/A
+Was victim informed of action ta ken and avaested outooma?
+Vas Na N/A

-Does child need t o move on to a yellow / red report card?
+Does child need to move on to a a yellow / red report t card?
 Yes No

-Signed Print •

--igires • What happened?
+Signed Prir nt What happened?

-How did it make you feel?
-The ZONES of Regu

-9 9 8 9 A

-9 9 2 2 0